Indatus/dispatcher/README.md

 You can build your own drivers or extend a driver that's included.
 Create a packagepath such as `\MyApp\ScheduleDriver\` and create two classes:

- * `Scheduler` that `implements Indatus\Dispatcher\Schedulable`.
+ * `Scheduler` that `implements Indatus\Dispatcher\Scheduling\Schedulable`.
 This class should provide a useful interface for programmers to schedule their commands.
  * `ScheduleService` that `extends \Indatus\Dispatcher\Services\ScheduleService`.
 This class contains logic on how to determine if a command is due to run.

 Publish the configs using `php artisan view:publish indatus/dispatcher`.
 Then update your driver configuration to reference the package in which these 2 classes are included (do not include a trailing slash):